ulfschneider/ulf.website/content/posts/2024-11-10-measure-your-position-on-a-bike.md

 I may consider lowering the saddle slightly on the Blur, but overall, I feel comfortable and don’t see the need for adjustments.

 The Fairlights are a different case.
 I came to the point to prefer a lower front position on both, but the stems are already as low as possible.
-I’m currently transitioning from a *56 tall* frame to a *56 standard* frame for the Secan, as I enjoy the bike but seek a better fit.
+I’m currently transitioning from a *56 tall* frame to a *56 standard* frame for the Secan, and likely will do the same with the Strael.